ligolang/ligo/gitlab-pages/website/versioned_docs/version-0.5.0/reference/big_map.md

 import SyntaxTitle from '@theme/SyntaxTitle';

 A lazily deserialized map that's intended to store large amounts of data.
-Lazily means that storage is read or written per key on demand.
-Therefore there are no `map`, `fold`, and `iter` operations as in [Map](map.md).
+"Lazily" means that storage is read or written per key on demand.
+Therefore there are no `map`, `fold`, and `iter` operations as there are in [Map](map.md).

-The gas costs of big maps are higher than standard maps as data is lazily deserialized.
+Compared to non-lazy maps, which have a high upfront gas cost to deserialize all the data and then have cheaper access costs thereafter, lazily-deserialized maps spread this cost out across each access, increasing the per-access gas costs, but providing a cheaper overall cost when only a small portion of a large dataset is needed.

 <SyntaxTitle syntax="pascaligo">
 function empty : big_map ('key, 'value)